tarwn/lessthandot-hugo/blogs/content/posts/2013-10-08-angularjs-vs-knockout-data-binding-2.md

 **Updates &#8211; Full Change or Per Key**

-Knockout&#8217;s default behavior for inputs is to update the backing value after the full input has changed.
+Knockout's default behavior for inputs is to update the backing value after the full input has changed.
 Angular updates on individual key presses.
-This behavior is customizable in both frameworks, Knockout provides a binding named &#8216;valueUpdate&#8217; to override the behavior with options of keyup, keypress, and afterkeydown.
+This behavior is customizable in both frameworks, Knockout provides a binding named &#8216;valueUpdate' to override the behavior with options of keyup, keypress, and afterkeydown.
 Angular does not offer a built-in switch, but you can build a custom directive to provide the exact behavior you want (or [copy one from stackoverflow][7]).

 **Specific Bindings vs Element Controllers**

-Angular&#8217;s ng-model attribute defines a property to use as a model for the input, attaching extra properties for state (validation, clean/dirty, etc) and sharing that value/model/controller with other directives on the element (wording depends where you look in the documentation).
-Knockout&#8217;s bindings are much more specific and don&#8217;t interact or rely on one another directly.
+Angular's ng-model attribute defines a property to use as a model for the input, attaching extra properties for state (validation, clean/dirty, etc) and sharing that value/model/controller with other directives on the element (wording depends where you look in the documentation).
+Knockout's bindings are much more specific and don't interact or rely on one another directly.

 **Binding Verbosity and Erroring**

 Knockout is much wordier for simple values, requiring an element (or the container-less comments) to output even a single value.
-Angular&#8217;s ability to output values from {{}}&#8217;s provides a more concise binding.
+Angular's ability to output values from {{}}'s provides a more concise binding.
 On the other hand, when a knockout binding is incorrect, you get an error message and no extra output on the screen.
 When the shorter {{}} form of Angular binding fails, it fails silently and leaves the binding text visible to the user.

 ## Final Thoughts

-The &#8216;everything in one data-bind&#8217; attribute method for knockout can be a little annoying when dealing with simple single-value outputs but it&#8217;s rare that I notice it (typically only after doing the same form in Angular).
-In the opposite direction (knockout example to Angular), I find that Angular&#8217;s approach of separate attributes can get annoying when you start to stack on a few directives and 3-4 validation attributes.
+The &#8216;everything in one data-bind' attribute method for knockout can be a little annoying when dealing with simple single-value outputs but it's rare that I notice it (typically only after doing the same form in Angular).
+In the opposite direction (knockout example to Angular), I find that Angular's approach of separate attributes can get annoying when you start to stack on a few directives and 3-4 validation attributes.

-The most frustrating aspect of either framework, though, has to be Angular&#8217;s silent failures.
+The most frustrating aspect of either framework, though, has to be Angular's silent failures.
 There is no value, in my mind, to failing silently, it simply makes identifying and fixing errors harder and more frustrating.

 <div style="background-color: #DDDDDD; padding: 8px; width: 400px;">
   <h3>